damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 3. For each resource (its type considered after the leader's processing), which shelf to use to store it
 4. What resources, among the ones taken from the market, to discard

-The data in the `leaders_choice` field of the request maps the leaders to be used with the resource in the chosen row/column in the same order they appear ("[0, -1, 2]" uses leader 0 for the first resource, no leader for the second and the leader 3 for the last).
-The `discard_index` field holds the indexes of the resources to be discarded as they appear in the chosen list ("3" discards the 4th resource).

-It may look like errors may arise from choosing the wrong leader type-wise, but the server is designed to handle such case transparently.
+Discarding is simply handled by diminishing the amount of resources assigned to a shelf.
+This also easily matches the rule for which only the resources given by the market can be discarded.

+The `replacements` field specifies how the resource conversion should be handled.
+Since the player knows what type of resource the leader convert to, they can easily select them by specifying, for each type of resource they want as output, how many replaceable resources (of the available ones) to use.

-Therefore, the only mistakes that can be made stem from fitting the resources in the shelves, either by specifying the wrong shelf or by not discarding them appropriately, or by specifying a nonexistent leader.
+Errors may arise from fitting the resources in the shelves, either by specifying the wrong shelf or by not discarding enough resources.
 ```
           +---------+                      +---------+
           | Client  |                      | Server  |